Site Search

 Here are the developer kits available for purchase today.

-Who would you recommend the Jetson Nano Developer Kit to?
+Jetson Orin Nano Super Developer Kit

 At 70mm x 45mm, Jetson Orin Nano packs the power of the NVIDIA Xavier SoC into a module the size of a Jetson Nano.
 This tiny module delivers a great combination of performance and power efficiency, while offering a wide range of IO, from high-speed CSI and PCIe to low-speed I2C and GPIO.